On approximating copulas by finite mixtures: Approximation properties of some mixtures of general distributions on the unit hypercube

 \subsection{Simple illustration of the universal approximation properties}

-We now give a detailed example that illustrates how the application of our methodology and shows that a copula based multivariate approximation can be much more parsimonious than that obtained by a directly fitting a mixture of normals.
+We now give a detailed example that illustrates how to apply our methodology and shows that a copula based multivariate approximation can be much more parsimonious than that obtained by directly fitting a mixture of normals.

 Consider the two-dimensional random vector $(X, Y)$ having joint distribution